-detail(x) signature("HTClist"): a more detailed output of the experiment than provided by
+detail(x) signature("HTClist"): a more detailed output of the experiment than provided by show.

-show.

-'''

-forcePairwise(x) return a signature("HTClist") with all the pairwise contact maps forceSymmetric(x) return a signature("HTClist") with half of the pairwise contact maps isComplete(x) Logical; true if 'x' contains all intra and interchromosomal maps isBinned(x) applies 'isBinned' to each element in 'x'
+forcePairwise(x) return a signature("HTClist") with all the pairwise contact maps forceSymmetric(x) return a signature("HTClist") with half of the pairwise contact maps isComplete(x) Logical; true if 'x' contains all intra and interchromosomal maps isPairwise(x) Logical; true if 'x' contains all interchromosomal pairs, i.e. chr1chr2 and chr2chr1 isBinned(x) applies 'isBinned' to each element in 'x'